PubMed ID: 19248868

 - Small numbers of subjects in each group

 - Study was conducted in two cohorts between December 2002 and June 2003

 - Average attendance was below 50% for both the multi-family therapy plus psycho-education group and the psycho-education-only group

 - Differences at baseline between groups and between completers and non-completers

-- Authors note that although there were substantial reductions in energy intake, corresponding changes in body mass index were not seen.
+- Authors note that although there were substantial reductions in energy intake, corresponding changes in BMI were not seen.